 What is Green Up Day?
 Always the first Saturday in May, Green Up Day is an annual statewide event when over 22,000 volunteers come together to remove litter from Vermont’s roadsides and public spaces.

-Is Green Up a state-funded organization?
+Is Green Up a state agency?
 No, Green Up is a non-profit organization.
 Green Up relies on the generous donations from individuals and businesses to keep the organization going.

 When is Green Up Day?
 Green Up Day is the first Saturday in May.